Pierce County residents can help reduce roadway flooding by keeping storm drains free of leaves.

 Flooding is the most common disaster in the United States and Pierce County is not an exception.
-With four major rivers in the county, flooding is a possibility each winter.
-While Pierce County spends between $3-$4 million annually on maintenance to levees along those rivers, flooding is not limited to communities and areas next to rivers.
+With four major rivers in the county, flooding is inevitable.
+While Pierce County spends between $3 million to $4 million annually on maintenance to levees along those rivers, flooding is not limited to communities and areas next to rivers.

 Residents can prepare for flooding by learning the flood risk to their property.
 Pierce County can help with a free map of a property that explains flood risk.
 Also, flood insurance is available to all homeowners and renters in unincorporated Pierce County.
-Residents in unincorporated Pierce County receive a 40% discount on their flood insurance policies.
-Homeowners insurance does not cover losses from flooding.
+Residents in unincorporated Pierce County receive a 40 percent discount on their flood insurance policies.
+Homeowner’s insurance does not cover losses from flooding.

 To learn about flood risk to your property and preparing for flooding, go to www.piercecountywa.gov/flooding.